 \subsection{Upper bound on learning $k$-Fourier-sparse Boolean functions}

 We split our quantum learning algorithm into two phases.
 Suppose $c\in \Cc$ is the unknown concept, with Fourier dimension~$r$.
 In the first phase the learner uses samples from the distribution $\{\widehat{c}(S)^2\}_{S\in \01^n}$ to learn the Fourier span of $c$.
 In the second phase the learner uses uniform \emph{classical} examples to learn $c$ exactly, knowing its Fourier span.
-Phase~1 uses $O(k(\log k)^2)$ uniform quantum examples (for Fourier-sampling) and phase~2 uses $O(rk\log k)$ uniform \emph{classical} examples.
-Note that since $r\geq \log k$, phase~2 of our learner is always at least as expensive as phase~1.
+Phase~1 uses $O(rk)$ uniform quantum examples (for Fourier-sampling) and Phase~2 uses $O(rk\log k)$ uniform \emph{classical} examples.

 \begin{theorem} Let $k,r>0$.
 There exists a quantum learner that exactly learns (with high probability) an unknown $k$-Fourier-sparse $c:\01^n \to \pmset{}$ with Fourier dimension upper bounded by some known~$r$, from $O(rk\log k)$ uniform quantum examples. \end{theorem}